Delhi Durbar: Durbar of 1877

 The Empress of India Medal to commemorate the proclamation of the Queen as Empress of India was struck and distributed to the honoured guests, and the elderly Ramanath Tagore was raised to the status of an honorary Raja by Lord Lytton, viceroy of India.

 It was at this glittering durbar that Ganesh Vasudeo Joshi, wearing "homespun spotless white khadi" rose to read a citation on behalf of the grass roots native political organization, the Poona Sarvajanik Sabha, which organization presaged the later rise of the Indian National Congress.
 Joshi's speech put forth a demand couched in very polite language:

-Her Majesty to grant to India the same political and social status as is enjoyed by her British subjects.
+"…Her Majesty to grant to India the same political and social status as is enjoyed by her British subjects."

-With this demand, it can be said that the campaign for Indian Independence was formally launched, which was the beginning of a great transformation for India.
+With this demand, it can be posited that the campaign for Indian Independence was formally launched, which was the beginning of a great transformation for India.

 The durbar would later be seen as controversial because it directed funds away from the Great Famine of 1876–78.